EthanHolleman/CoRNonCOB/sphinx/quickstart.rst

 .. note::  The -p1 and -p2 directories should only contain fasta files of the genomes you wish to assign to each respective phenotype

+Running the code above with correct paths will write all program output, including a fasta file with peptides uniquely conserved in phenotype -p1 and a csv file of calculated chemical properties for those peptides, to a folder called run_name in the path given by the -o argument.

 Below is a complete description of all arguments, you can also display this menu by running :code:`flag.python main.py --help`.

 .. code-block:: text

   -h, --help  show this help message and exit
-    -p1 P1      Path to directory containing all genomes of the positive phenotype
+  -p1 P1      Path to directory containing all genomes of the positive
+              phenotype
-    -p2 P2      Path to directory containing all genome of the control (wild- type) phenotype
+  -p2 P2      Path to directory containing all genome of the control (wild-
+              type) phenotype
   -o O        Path to output directory
   -t T        Number of threads to use while running Prokka -n N        Run name
   -k K        Path to prakka executable if not in PATH variable -test TEST  If True, runs program in test mode
+  -s S        Proportion of coverage of subject sequence to representative
+              sequence required for CD-HIT.
+A value of 1 means sequences must be exact same length.
+Values less than one allow subject sequences to be shorter than representative sequences.
+  -c C        Min proportion of genomes that must participate in a cluster of
+              similar peptides in order for that cluster to be considered conserved within the phenotpe.
+A value of 1 will mean all genomes must contribute a peptide to a cluster in order for it to be considered conserved.

 Running in Test Mode